 While those looking to buy a home may covet the cold thaw of winter because of its propensity towards lower prices and less competition, sellers should take solace in the fact that warmer months tend to work more in their favor.
 As the weather heats up, so too does the selling market, and spring is no exception.
 At this time of the year, more people start to amp up their home buying efforts.
 Not only are schools due to be out for summer, but the cold temperatures of winter are no longer enough to keep people indoors.
 For all intents and purposes, spring marks the time of year when buyers are expected to come out in droves, and sellers have come to expect just that.

 Not surprisingly, spring has become synonymous with competition.
 It’s worth noting, however, that while competition may hurt buyers, it is a seller’s best friend.
 Remember my brief lesson on supply and demand?
 When there is growing demand in a limited inventory market, sellers can easily get away with increasing their asking price.
 In fact, depending on the area and the amount of interest, you may find buyers bidding prices up just to get into a house they deem worthy to be a home.

 Real estate seasonality isn’t rocket science; however, it does take some familiarity with the concept to really understand how the market works.
 Those that are, more or less, unfamiliar with real estate seasonality could find their efforts going to waste.
-On the other hand, those that have a good grasp on the best times of the year to buy and sell could find that they have an advantage over the competition.
+On the other hand, those who have a good grasp of the best times of the year to buy and sell could find an advantage over the competition.
 So the next time you go to buy or sell a home, make sure it’s the right time.